MarisaNicoleSloan/career-portfolio/enterprise-content-management/README.md

         * 30% of users reported they would have engaged with treatment centers sooner if the treatment levels were better explained.
     * **Competitive Landscape:** Other digital healthcare platforms used clinical language without sufficient explanation, creating a mismatch with user comprehension.
     * *"I see all these different terms like 'PHP' and 'residential,' but I have no idea what they actually mean for me."* - User Interview Participant
-    * **Key Findings:** A competitive audit highlighted a widespread use of clinical terminology without adequate explanation, underscoring the need for educational modules written in plain language.

 ## Core Capabilities Implemented